Nilesh-Anjana/express-todo-app/README.md

 # express-todo-app
-A simple To-Do app built with Express.js and vanilla JavaScript, featuring task management via a web UI and RESTful API.
-Supports adding, deleting, and fetching tasks with automatic ID reordering.
+A simple and lightweight To-Do application built using Node.js, Express.js, and vanilla JavaScript.
+This app provides a clean UI for managing tasks and supports RESTful API endpoints for adding, deleting, and retrieving tasks via Postman.

+Features:
+✅ Add, View, and Delete Tasks via Web UI
+✅ RESTful API for task management (GET, POST, DELETE) ✅ Automatic ID Reordering after deletions
+✅ Axios for API Calls in the Frontend
+✅ Express.js Backend with CORS and Body-Parser